National Basketball League (United States)

 The National Basketball League (NBL) was one of the oldest professional basketball leagues created in the United States.
-Originally established in 1935 during what was considered to be the height of the Great Depression as the Midwest Basketball Conference, it changed its name to the NBL on October 6, 1937, weeks before it was set to begin what was to have been its third season of play under that name, effectively becoming a proper professional league in the process.
-Before the NBL was created, the best basketball teams were created as barnstorming operations like the former ABL Original Celtics team, the New York Renaissance, the Harlem Globetrotters, and the Philadelphia Sphas (the last of whom also played in the original rivaling American Basketball League as well after previously being of the Eastern Basketball League).
-After the 1948–49 season, its twelfth and final season of existence under that name, it ended up merging operations with the more newly established Basketball Association of America (BAA) to form the National Basketball Association (NBA) to hold many of the best professional basketball teams for the modern-day era, with the BAA being considered both the official recordholders and the starting point of the NBA over the longer-lasting NBL (despite its longer starting point), with few recognitions from the NBL's days being properly recognized by the NBA in the present day.
-Five current NBA teams trace their history back to the NBL: the Atlanta Hawks (formerly the Buffalo Bisons/Tri-Cities Blackhawks), the Detroit Pistons (formerly the Fort Wayne Zollner Pistons), the Los Angeles Lakers (formerly the Detroit Gems/Minneapolis Lakers), the Philadelphia 76ers (formerly the Syracuse Nationals), and the Sacramento Kings (formerly the Rochester Royals, though their earliest history went as far back as 1923 by the days of the Rochester Seagrams), with five former BAA/NBA teams also tracing their roots to the NBL in the Indianapolis Jets (formerly the Indianapolis Kautskys), the Anderson Packers (formerly the Anderson Duffey Packers), the original Denver Nuggets (not to be confused with the current Denver Nuggets NBA team that exists from the former Denver Rockets ABA team), the Sheboygan Red Skins, and the Waterloo Hawks, as well as one more team that was originally meant to be an NBL expansion team later joining the NBA as an expansion team instead in the Indianapolis Olympians.
-Another NBL team that is still active, albeit not as a professional team, is the Akron Goodyear Wingfoots, who left the NBL during World War II to become a National Industrial Basketball League team before becoming an Amateur Athletic Union Elite club.
+Established in 1935 as the Midwest Basketball Conference, it changed its name to the National Basketball League on October 6, 1937, weeks before it was set to begin its third season of play.

+Before the NBL was created, the best basketball teams were barnstorming operations like the Original Celtics, the New York Renaissance, the Harlem Globetrotters, and the Philadelphia Sphas (some of whom also played in the rival American Basketball League).
+After the 1948–49 season, the NBL merged operations with the Basketball Association of America (BAA) to form the National Basketball Association (NBA).
+Despite being younger than the NBL, the BAA was considered more prestigious due to its presence in larger cities.
+The modern NBA has adopted the BAA's history as its own, with the NBL's history garnering only occasional recognition.

+Five current NBA teams trace their history back to the NBL: the Atlanta Hawks (formerly the Buffalo Bisons/Tri-Cities Blackhawks), the Detroit Pistons (formerly the Fort Wayne Zollner Pistons), the Los Angeles Lakers (formerly the Detroit Gems/Minneapolis Lakers), the Philadelphia 76ers (formerly the Syracuse Nationals), and the Sacramento Kings (formerly the Rochester Royals, though their history dates back to 1923 as the Rochester Seagrams).
+Six former BAA/NBA teams also traced their roots to the NBL: the Indianapolis Jets (formerly the Indianapolis Kautskys), the Anderson Packers (formerly the Anderson Duffey Packers), the original Denver Nuggets (not to be confused with the current Denver Nuggets NBA team that exists from the former Denver Rockets ABA team), the Sheboygan Red Skins, the Waterloo Hawks, and the Indianapolis Olympians (who were meant to be an NBL expansion team before joining the NBA instead).
+Another NBL team that is still active is the Akron Goodyear Wingfoots, who currently play as an Amateur Athletic Union Elite club.